Debens/gatsby-plugin-scss-typescript/README.md

 `npm install --save gatsby-plugin-scss-typescript node-sass`

-From v4.0.0, node-sass has been moved to a peer dependency.
+**NOTE:** From v4.0.0, node-sass has been moved to a peer dependency.

 ## Usage